gthoma17/gregmakesxyz/hugo_site/content/home/about.md

 * Blog: All my inside thoughts on the outside!
   * updated when I have an axe to grind
-* Projects: Fun things I'm up to
+* Projects: Cool things I've been working on
   * updated when I feel like showing something off
 * Resume: Coming soon!
   * updated roughly quarterly